 The Bob’s Watches vault is like a candy store for adults.
 Well, adults who are really, really into watches.
-Here, we get everything from brand-new luxury timepieces to vintage watches and collectable treasures.
-Today, we’re focusing on the latter – highlighting the vintage watches that everyone on the Bob’s team can’t seem to stop talking about.
+Here, we get everything from brand-new luxury timepieces to vintage watches and collectible treasures.
+Today, we’re focusing on the latter – highlighting the vintage Rolex watches that everyone on the Bob’s team can’t seem to stop talking about.
 We think once you get a look, you won’t be able too, either.
 A word of friendly advice: shop responsibly.

 Rolex Submariner 5513 with Ghost, Fat Font Bezel

 Rolex’s Submariner is one of their most popular models, and it’s easy to see why.
 This watch is not only effortlessly cool but also totally durable.
 Part of the reason why the ref.
 5513 was so popular and remained in production for so long is because of the innate love for this timepiece.
 And because of this, the ref.
 5513 is one of the most common vintage Rolex sport watches on the market, thanks to its almost 30-year production run.
 What we have here though, is a unique watch from this popular reference that will make you want to invest in one anyway.

 Let’s start with the bezel that probably made you do a double-take.
 In the industry, we call this a ‘ghost’ bezel, and it’s unique faded finish occurs naturally due to years of wear.
 Despite their “worn” appearance, ghost bezels are actually really sought-after within the collector community, and it’s a huge plus that this particular one has aged beautifully into this lighter blue/gray hue.
 On top of that, this is a fat font, “kissing 4” bezel which makes it all the more collectible.
 Looking to the Mk1 tritium meters-first dial, you’ll notice those wonderful creamy lume plots which have also aged over the years.
 If you want to invest in a unique vintage Submariner, you shouldn’t really look any further than one like this.